jmcantrell/arch-bootstrap/README.md

 1. Change the directory to this repository
 1. Set necessary [environment](#environment) variables
 1. Prepare the environment: `source ./scripts/prepare`
-1. Optionally, ensure the environment is correct: `./scripts/show` (sensitive data is redacted)
+1. Optionally, inspect the environment: `./scripts/show` (sensitive data is redacted)
 1. Create and mount partitions: `./scripts/create`
-1. Install packages and set up operating system: `./scripts/install`
+1. Install packages and configure system: `./scripts/install`

 After installation, the system is left mounted for inspection or further configuration.